 - Bachelor’s Degree

-- Experience with state, federal, CSU, and SJSU policies and procedures
+- Experience applying a variety of state, federal, CSU, and SJSU policies and procedures

 Classification: Collections Representative II